Skip to contents

 dplyr::transmute() ✔️ ✔️

-dplyr::filter() ✔️ ✔️ Modify cells values and (additionally) remove outer cells.
+dplyr::filter() ✔️ ✔️ Modify cell values and optionally remove outer cells.

 dplyr::slice() ✔️ ✔️ Additional methods for slicing by row and column.